Smart speakers can detect abnormal heart rhythms, researchers find

 The goal was to find a way to use devices that people already have to edge cardiology and health monitoring into the future, according to Arun Sridhar, assistant professor of cardiology at the UW School of Medicine.
 The team published their findings Tuesday.

 “We have Google and Alexa in our homes all around us.
 We predominantly use them to wake us up in the morning or play music,” said Shyam Gollakota, a UW computer science professor and co-author of the report.
 “The question we’ve been asking is, can we use the smart speaker for something more useful.”
-Smartphone makers could integrate the technology into existing products via software updates, researchers say.
+Smart speaker makers could integrate the technology into existing products via software updates, researchers say.

 The system works by emitting audio signals into the room at a volume humans can’t hear.
 As the pulses bounce back to the speaker, an algorithm works to identify beating patterns generated from a human’s chest wall.
 A second algorithm is then applied to determine the amount of time between two heartbeats.